Climate security: Energy

-Military Operations and Climate Security
+Military operations and climate security

 The main concern for military strategists - and central to many military and national security strategies - is the operability of armed forces during climate change.
 There are concerns over the impact of climate change on infrastructure, such as military bases, as well as on the capacity to fight, for example in extreme heat.
 A 2018 Pentagon report revealed that half of 3,500 military sites were suffering the effects of six key categories of extreme weather events, such as storm surge, wildfires and droughts.

 There have consequently been efforts to 'green' the military and prepare it for a climate changed world, through the installation of solar panels at military bases, alternative fuels in shipping and renewable energy equipment.

 There are also concerns about the reliance on fossil fuels, which can pose vulnerabilities for armed forces.
 The Pentagon alone is the world's largest consumer of fossil fuel.
 For example, during the US invasion of Iraq, one in nearly 40 fuel convoys in Iraq in 2007 resulted in a death or serious injury.
 At least since 2010, the U.S. military begun to push to develop, evaluate and deploy renewable energy to decrease its need to transport fossil fuels.
 The NATO's 2021 Climate Change and Security Action Plan proposes strategies to protect its assets along with a promise of GHG emissions reduction by 2050.

 However, because military emissions reporting is only voluntary, there is a lack of transparent data on militaries' GHG emissions.
 A 2019 study by Brown University estimated 1.2 billion metric tons of GHG have been consumed by the U.S. military alone since the beginning of the war on terror in 2001.
 Additionally, Scientists for Global Responsibility have calculated UK military emissions to be 11 million tonnes, and EU emissions to be 24.8 million tonnes with France contributing to a third of the total.

 The military's sustainability plans have been criticized as 'greenwashing.'
 Additionally, militarism and war have caused devastating environmental damages.
 The chemical contamination left in Afghanistan and the nuclear contamination in the Marshalls Islands are some examples of American imperialism and its environmental legacy.